 - Tax credits for donations

-If you earn between $24,000 and $70,000 in a tax year, you may be eligible for independent earner tax credits.
-You can receive tax credits by selecting a special tax code if you meet the necessary requirements.
-You’ll receive:
+If you earn between $24,000 and $70,000 in a tax year, you may be eligible for the independent earner tax credit (IETC).
+If you meet the necessary requirements, you can receive:

 Tax credits for donations

-You can claim 33.33c for every dollar you donate to approved charities and organisations.
+You can claim 33.33c for every $1 you donate to approved charities and organisations, this includes any school donations.
 The total amount claimable in a tax year is the lesser of:

 About the author of this page